 - Make sure you use the car seat correctly so your child will be safe in it.

-Important Info to remember about Illinois car seat laws
+Important Info to remember about car seat laws in Illinois.

 - It’s against the law for anyone to willfully cause or allow any child under the age of 18 to be endangered or be placed in a situation that endangers their health or life.
 The only exception is that it’s not against the law for a person to give up a child, according to the Abandoned Newborn Protection Act.